-What does define a sustainable and energy efficient home?
-Do they all have to have the same features, in order to be energy efficient?
+What defines a sustainable and energy efficient home?
+Do they all need the same features, in order to be energy efficient?
 The simple answer is: NO, not at all.

 No matter if you are building a French provincial home, a period home or an ultra-modern home.
 The actual look of the house does not define its energy efficiency.

 So don’t think you cannot build or live in a sustainable home, if your dream home is a really traditional style, or a minimalist box.

 We at Gruen Eco Design do not specialise in a certain look of home, or a certain style.
 So you can find French provincial, period homes as well as contemporary or ultra-modern homes in our portfolio .
 Because we specialise in energy efficient and sustainable homes.
 No matter what look you are after, we will make sure your home is as energy efficient and sustainable as your budget allows for.